-Fortunately, sage can be grown indoors or outdoors.
+Fortunately, it can be grown indoors or outdoors.
 This means you can pretty much enjoy this herb year round.

 I’ve lived in zones 7a-8b and could grow sage outdoors all year long.
 However, it does slow down it’s growth in winter so you don’t want to over pick it.
 Meaning, you never want to harvest more than 1/3 of the herb.

 We did receive a good bit of snow last year and mine still came back in the spring.
 I was pleasantly surprised to see it recover after the snow melted.